graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

     - Push {wrappedEntry} onto {result}.
   - Return {result}.
 - Otherwise:
-  - Let {crystalObject} be {NewCrystalObject(aether, pathIdentity, id, parentCrystalObject)}.
+  - Let {crystalObject} be {NewCrystalObject(plan, pathIdentity, id, data, parentCrystalObject)}.
   - Return {crystalObject}.

-NewCrystalObject(aether, pathIdentity, id, parentCrystalObject):
+NewCrystalObject(plan, pathIdentity, id, data, parentCrystalObject):

 - Let {crystalObject} be an empty object.
 - If {parentCrystalObject} is a crystal object:
   - Let {crystalObject.resultByIdByPlan} be a reference to {parentCrystalObject.resultByIdByPlan}.
-  - Let {crystalObject.idByPathIdentity} be a copy of {parentCrystalObject.idByPathIdentity}.
+  - Let {crystalObject.idByPathIdentity} be an independent copy of {parentCrystalObject.idByPathIdentity}.
 - Otherwise:
   - Let {crystalObject.resultByIdByPlan} be an empty map.
   - Let {crystalObject.idByPathIdentity} be an empty map.
 - Set {id} as the value for key {pathIdentity} within {crystalObject.idByPathIdentity}.
+- Set the value for key {id} for key {plan} in {crystalObject.resultByIdByPlan} to {data}.
 - Return {crystalObject}.

 GetBatch(aether, pathIdentity):